NREL/resstock/docs/source/workflow_inputs.rst

   ``AnnualHeatingEfficiency[Units="HSPF" or Units="HSPF2"]/Value``  double    Btu/Wh  > 0                       Yes                       Rated heating efficiency [#]_
   ``extension/FanPowerWattsPerCFM``                                 double    W/cfm   >= 0                      No        See [#]_        Blower fan efficiency at maximum fan speed
   ``extension/AirflowDefectRatio``                                  double    frac    -0.9 - 9                  No        0.0             Deviation between design/installed airflows [#]_
-  ``extension/ChargeDefectRatio``                                   double    frac    -0.9 - 9                  No        0.0             Deviation between design/installed charges [#]_
+  ``extension/ChargeDefectRatio``                                   double    frac    -0.9 - 9                  No        0.0             Deviation between design/installed refrigerant charges [#]_
   ================================================================  ========  ======  ========================  ========  ==============  ==============================================

   .. [#] If provided, HVACDistribution type must be AirDistribution (type: "regular velocity") or DSE.
   .. [#] Heating capacity autosized per ACCA Manual J/S based on heating design load (unless a different HeatPumpSizingMethodology was selected in :ref:`hvac_sizing_control`).
   .. [#] Cooling capacity autosized per ACCA Manual J/S based on cooling design load (unless a different HeatPumpSizingMethodology was selected in :ref:`hvac_sizing_control`).
-  .. [#] If CompressorLockoutTemperature not provided, defaults to 25F if fossil fuel backup otherwise -20F.
+  .. [#] If neither CompressorLockoutTemperature nor BackupHeatingSwitchoverTemperature provided, CompressorLockoutTemperature defaults to 25F if fossil fuel backup otherwise -20F.
   .. [#] The sum of all ``FractionHeatLoadServed`` (across all HVAC systems) must be less than or equal to 1.
   .. [#] The sum of all ``FractionCoolLoadServed`` (across all HVAC systems) must be less than or equal to 1.
   .. [#] If SEER2 provided, converted to SEER using ANSI/RESNET/ICC 301-2022 Addendum C, where SEER = SEER2 / 0.95 if ducted and SEER = SEER2 if ductless.
   .. [#] If HSPF2 provided, converted to HSPF using ANSI/RESNET/ICC 301-2022 Addendum C, where HSPF = HSPF2 / 0.85 if ducted and HSPF = HSPF2 / 0.90 if ductless.
   .. [#] FanPowerWattsPerCFM defaults to 0.07 W/cfm for ductless systems and 0.18 W/cfm for ducted systems.
   .. [#] AirflowDefectRatio is defined as (InstalledAirflow - DesignAirflow) / DesignAirflow; a value of zero means no airflow defect.
-         A non-zero airflow defect should typically only be applied for systems attached to ducts.
+         A non-zero airflow defect can only be applied for systems attached to a distribution system.
          See ANSI/RESNET/ACCA 310-2020 Standard for Grading the Installation of HVAC Systems for more information.
   .. [#] ChargeDefectRatio is defined as (InstalledCharge - DesignCharge) / DesignCharge; a value of zero means no refrigerant charge defect.
-         A non-zero charge defect should typically only be applied for systems that are pre-charged on site.
+         A non-zero charge defect should typically only be applied for systems that are charged on site, not for systems that have pre-charged line sets.
          See ANSI/RESNET/ACCA 310-2020 Standard for Grading the Installation of HVAC Systems for more information.

 .. note::